Community Safety and Well-being Plan

 Housing and Homelessness Action Team

-This upcoming video series builds on the success of the County’s 2025 winter housing workshops, which provided tenants, landlords, and newcomers with vital information about rental rights, eviction prevention, and housing access.
-The Action Team is now developing a set of short, accessible videos to further expand public awareness.
-These videos will highlight housing access, housing stability, available supports, and successful tenancy.
+This new video series builds on the success of the County’s 2025 winter housing workshops, which provided tenants, landlords, and newcomers with vital information about rental rights, eviction prevention, and housing access.
+The Action Team has developed a set of short, accessible videos to further expand public awareness.
+These videos highlight housing access, housing stability, available supports, and successful tenancy.
 The goal is to reduce stigma, promote understanding, and make housing information more accessible to all.

 Strategy Spotlight: Housing and Homelessness Action Team Strategy 2: Provide support for tenants to help find and maintain affordable housing.